About Us

 Dr. Allan Burman – Jefferson Solutions President

 Dr. Allan Burman, President of Jefferson Solutions, has been a transformative leader since establishing the government solutions practice in 1996.
-His leadership has seen Jefferson providing a spectrum of services, including organizational and data analysis, programatic excellence, and acquisition assistance to over 60 government agencies.
+His leadership has seen Jefferson providing a spectrum of services, including organizational and data analysis, programmatic excellence, and acquisition assistance to over 60 government agencies.

 Dr. Burman’s distinguished government career includes policy roles in the Office of the Secretary of Defense and the White House’s OMB.
 As the Administrator for Federal Procurement Policy, he was a pioneer in establishing performance-based contracting and emphasizing outcome-focused federal oversight and execution practices.